Hybrid × Heart Magias Academy Ataraxia

 Hybrid × Heart Magias Academy Ataraxia (魔装学園×, Masō Gakuen Haiburiddo Hāto) is a Japanese light novel series written by Masamune Kuji and illustrated by Hisasi.
 Riku Ayakawa is drawing a manga adaptation in Kadokawa's Comp Ace magazine.
-An anime television series aired from 5 July 2016 to 20 September 2016 and is licensed by Crunchyroll outside of Japan in the English-speaking regions.
+An anime television series adaptation by Production IMS aired from 5 July 2016 to 20 September 2016.

 Plot

 The plot of the story occurs in the future when Earth is attacked by invaders from another universe through portals, and using weaponry that combines magic and science.
 Mankind's weapons are practically useless against the invaders.
 Mankind is forced to retreat from land and develops giant floating structures referred to as Mega Floats.
 A weapon referred to as Heart Hybrid Gear or HHG is developed, which is the only effective weapon against the invaders.
 A core is implanted within a person and by calling out the HHG's name, one can summon an armor around them which can effectively combat the Alternate Universe (AU) forces.

 Hida Kizuna possesses a HHG, but it is not strong enough to make him particularly important.
 His older sister calls him to transfer to a strategic defense school, where many of the students use their HHG abilities to fight invaders from another world while wearing extremely skimpy pilot outfits.
 Kizuna's fighting ability doesn't measure up, but his sister has another plan — performing erotic activities with Kizuna will allow the girls to replenish their energy or power-up.
 His ability proves to be critical to their success, as he and the other members of the Ataraxia defense academy find themselves engaged in a hidden agenda about the destruction of two worlds as well as to bring back his beloved from sorrow.